 Beginning in 1982 the McLoughlin neighborhood sought designation as an Oregon City Historic Conservation District, which was achieved in 1986.
 Following a survey of 971 buildings, 305 were identified as architecturally or historically significant properties.
 In 2002 a resurvey noted approximately 200 more buildings within the district boundaries of lesser significance, but due to their age and form were seen as strengthening the overall historic character of the district.
 The resurvey found the district eligible for listing as a historic district on the National Register of Historic Places.
 At the same time, historic structures beyond the Conservation District boundaries but within the city limits of Oregon City were surveyed and 72 were designated of historic significance.
 Some of these are close to the McLoughlin district; others are farther from the core area, either isolated in newer subdivisions or still within their larger homestead-era properties.
 It should be noted that some of the oldest homes have been moved into the district for their preservation, including the Barclay, McLoughlin, and Ermatinger pre-territorial homes.
 Since the 1970's individual properties have been placed on the National Register of Historic Places (nearly all are also city landmarks), and several have been restored.
 Interest in the history of the McLoughlin Neighborhood developed in the 1980s through walking tours organized by an individual, as well as by members of the Old House Forum, a group of historic homeowners.
 In the mid-1980s, concerns about preserving historic buildings mounted during the city's comprehensive plan update.
 Residents feared that the proposed rezoning to high-density residential would lead to the destruction of its older buildings.
 In 2004 Oregon City's updated Comprehensive Plan recommended that the McLoughlin Conservation District be changed to a National Register Historic District, like Canemah.

-Please note: Explore the area interactively using Oregon City's Maps of Historic Resources.
+Please note: Click on the links to the left to view information about historic buildings in the Multnomah District.
+Explore the area interactively using Oregon City's Maps of Historic Resources.